Environmental Studies, MES

 Capstone Seminar (1 CU)

 The capstone project is the culmination of the Master of Environmental Studies program, blending academic and professional experiences and serving to emphasize the skills and knowledge developed in the program.
-Students design a project drawing from their learning in and outside the classroom to demonstrate mastery of their concentration area.
+The Capstone Seminar course takes students through the process of designing a project and developing their research methods, drawing from their learning in and outside the classroom to demonstrate mastery of their concentration area.

 Time Frame